RobotLocomotion/drake/tools/workspace/README.md

 Any time these packages are upgraded in Drake (via the steps above, or separate from the monthly upgrades), use the
 [automated upgrade script](https://github.com/RobotLocomotion/drake-external-examples/blob/main/private/upgrade_cmake_externals.py)
-to create a pull request on drake-external-examples with an upgrade to match Drake.
-See the script for its usage requirements; you may have to remove the "bcr..." from the end of the canonical version string in Drake, to match the upstream directly outside Bazel.
+to create a pull request on drake-external-examples.
+See the script for its usage requirements; it mirrors the workflow of the `new_release` tool.
+For the automated upgrades, it's best to wait to perform upgrades in drake-external-examples until after the Renovate bot is scheduled to open pull requests with upgrades, and those upgrades have been merged by Drake maintainers.
+See `.github/renovate.json` for the most up-to-date schedule for automated upgrades.

+The continuous integration (via GitHub Actions) in that repository runs the upgrade script to verify that packages are in sync with Drake, which should serve as a reminder to maintainers to perform regular upgrades.

 # Changing the version of third-party software manually